wulffern/ciccreator/README.md

 # Compile
 Install > Qt5.4 (i.e http://download.qt.io/archive/qt/5.4/5.4.2/qt-opensource-linux-x64-5.4.2.run), and edit bashrc.config to point to your Qt5.4 path, then

+On Linux or Mac:

     source bashrc.config
     make

+On Windows, make sure you install MinGW > 4.9.2 with the Qt installation

+    mingw32-make

 # Test
+On Linux or Mac:

     make esscirc

+On Windows:

+    mingw32-make esscirc

 # Viewing
 Open GDSII file or open built in viewer

+On Linux or Mac:

     make view

+On Windows:

+    mingw32-make view

-Or you can use GDS3D from https://sourceforge.net/projects/gds3d/
+Or on Linux or Mac you can use GDS3D from https://sourceforge.net/projects/gds3d/

     make view3d